-Escape comes only as a four-door wagon, and the rear liftgate has a flip-up window that opens separately, as it does on Fords larger SUVs.
+Exterior Escape comes only as a four-door wagon, and the rear liftgate has a flip-up window that opens separately, as it does on Fords larger SUVs.
 The 103-inch wheelbase matches that of the Honda CR-V, and its overall length of 173 is 4 inches shorter than the CR-V and 17 inches shorter than the Explorer.

 With unibody construction and four-wheel-independent suspension, the Escape has carlike qualities, but it comes wrapped in traditional SUV styling that resembles some of Fords trucks.

 Interior Escape seats five in the usual fashion two front buckets and a three-place folding rear bench (split on the XLT model).
 Cargo volume is 35 cubic feet behind the rear seat and 68 with the rear seat folded forward, creating a flat load floor.
 Ford says there is room for two mountain bikes with the liftgate closed, and mounting points are standard.
 Air conditioning; a CD player; power windows, locks and mirrors; a tilt-steering column; and remote keyless entry also are standard.

 Under the Hood Most Escapes will come with an optional 3.0-liter V-6 engine that generates 200 horsepower (the same engine used in the Taurus) and teams with a four-speed automatic transmission mounted on the steering-wheel column.
 A 2.0-liter four-cylinder with 130 hp is the base engine and comes only with a five-speed manual.